 If you follow me on Instagram or are familiar with my site, Kendra Found It, you may know that finding copycat decor is one of the things I enjoy most.
-Basically, I find gorgeous, expensive decor and then find something similar at a much lower cost.
+Basically, I find gorgeous, expensive decor and then find something similar that will give you the look for less.
 Sounds awesome right?!
 You can find all my copycat decor here if you want to see some examples.

 So what does a budget babe do when she can’t find a dupe?
 She makes it herself, of course!
 No, wait – hear me out.
 I’m not actually making the lamp, but I’m going to recreate the look.
 The best part about this DIY is that you need very minimal materials and it comes together super fast.
 I’m not a patient person (which is why I don’t normally do DIYs on Something Turquoise), but trust me on this one: this is a very simple project that you honestly can’t mess up.
 Here’s how it all went down: